DariuSGB/LabCA/README.md

 ## Transalte To PKCS#12

-This script translates one existing certificate by FQDN to PKCS#12 format.
+This script translates one existing certificate to PKCS#12 format.
-The certificate must exist in your *certs* folder.
+The certificate must exist in your *certs/* folder.

 ### Usage